sjentsch/lsjDocs/Ch16/Ch16_Bayes_4.rst

 .. ----------------------------------------------------------------------------

 What does the Bayesian version of the *t*-test look like?
-We can get the Bayes factor analysis by selecting the ‘Bayes factor’ checkbox under the ‘Tests’ option, and accepting the suggested default value for the ‘Prior’.
+We can get the Bayes factor by selecting the ‘Bayes factor’ checkbox under the ‘Tests’ option, and accepting the suggested default value for the ‘Prior’.
 This gives the results shown in the table in :numref:`fig-bayes2`.
 What we get in this table is a Bayes factor statistic of 1.75, meaning that the evidence provided by these data are about 1.8:1 in favour of the alternative hypothesis.

 .. ----------------------------------------------------------------------------